yourtechie/lampstack-project/readme.md

-# LAMP stack Server Setup Guides
+# LAMP Stack Server Setup Guides

 Here’s a step-by-step guide on how to set up a LAMP stack (Linux, Apache, MySQL, PHP) on an AWS EC2 **t2.micro** instance with **Ubuntu 24.04 LTS** for a DevOps project.